Houmaneskandani/CS-166-Project/README.md

  > • Add Technician: Ask user for details of a technician and add it to the DB

+    To implement this requirement, we ask the user to input various information for a new Technician (technicianId, fullname).

+    - To validate the Technician id, we check if there is any row in the Technician table with the inputted Technician id.
+If there is then we ask for a new Technician number otherwise we continue.

+    - To validate the fullname, we verify that inputted fullname is not empty.

+    - If all the inputs are valid, we use an INSERT statement to create a new record containning the inputted information in the Technician table

  > • Book Flight: Given a customer and flight that he/she wants to book, determine the status of the reservation (Waitlisted/Confirmed/Reserved) and add the reservation to the database